 For buyers who are already familiar with your brand and have shown interest in your product, create personalized and irresistible messages to reignite that interest.
 For instance, here’s a retargeting ad by Noodle.ai promoting an e-book for supply chain management:

 Noodle.ai registered 3 times ROI from this than other marketing strategies.
 In addition, its CTR went 3 times higher than paid content and obtained 40% qualified leads.

 Retargeting also helps increase and sustain the brand awareness of your product by reminding your target audience that your brand is still active.
 Great retargeting ideas include video retargeting ads, Google Ads Search Network, etc.

 The cost of running ads is ever-increasing, and getting users to pay attention to your brand is proving harder than ever before.
 However, social media channels are proving cheaper and more effective in building relationships with customers.

 Understanding your target audience is critical in creating a healthy and effective inbound marketing program.
-Look through your current marketing strategy, create the right buyer personas, and set up proper social media channels that engage with them best.
+Look through your digital marketing strategy, create the right buyer personas, and set up proper social media channels that engage with them best.